The dramatic reduction in population size, which often results in a loss of genetic diversity.

 Discontinuous evolution marked by a sudden mutational change from one generation to the next, and may result in a single-step speciation event.

-Members of various Khoisan-speaking indigenous hunter-gatherer groups that are the first nations of Southern Africa, and whose territories span Botswana, Namibia, Angola, Zambia, Zimbabwe, Lesotho and South Africa. mtDNA and Y chromosome studies show that the San carry some of the most divergent (oldest) human haplogroups.
+Members of various Khoisan-speaking indigenous hunter-gatherer and former hunter-gatherer groups that are the first nations of Southern Africa, and whose territories span Botswana, Namibia, Angola, Zambia, Zimbabwe, Lesotho and South Africa. mtDNA and Y chromosome studies show that the San carry some of the most divergent (oldest) human haplogroups.

 An ecosystem featuring hot, seasonally dry conditions, and vegetation consisting of open-canopy woodland and grassland.